Colleges & universities: a constant in American history | by David A. Tomar

 The state of New York is the fourth most populous state in the U.S. and home to the single largest urban center in the nation.
 Likewise, the state of New York holds the distinction of spending the largest sum of tax dollars per public school student in the nation.
 These figures add up to one of the largest and most varied systems of higher education in America.
 Indeed, with a whopping 81 public schools and 184 non-profit private institutions populating New York, its residents comprise the fourth highest enrollment total among U.S. states, with more than 578,000 pupils as of 2013.

 One of the original thirteen colonies and the 11th state to ratify the U.S. Constitution, New York is also home to one of America’s nine Colonial Colleges, those universities that came to be before the start of the American Revolution.
-Founded in 1754, Columbia is New York’s oldest private university, its oldest college, and the fifth oldest college in the U.S. Naturally, age is not the only thing that distinguishes Columbia, a school that currently finds itself ranked #4 overall among the nation’s best schools by U.S. News & World Report.
+Founded in 1754, Columbia is New York’s oldest private university, its oldest college, and the fifth oldest college in the U.S. Naturally, age is not the only thing that distinguishes Columbia, a school that currently finds itself ranked #4 overall among the nation’s best schools by U.S. News and World Report.

 The Ivy League institution occupies six city blocks on the Upper West Side of Manhattan, giving its 30,000 students a fully immersive metropolitan experience in addition to a number of the most reputable graduate programs available at the postsecondary level.
 Not only have graduates or affiliates of Columbia tallied for a combined total of 101 Nobel Prizes, but the school itself is responsible for awarding the Pulitzer Prize in literature each year.